nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEBUGGING_VSCODE.md

 - **"externalTerminal"**: The output will show up in your normal terminal window outside of VS Code.

-For debugging most applications, you'll find the _intergratedTerminal_ option to be the most helpful.
-Set the console propety to that
+For debugging most applications, you'll find the _integratedTerminal_ option to be the most helpful.
+Set the console property to that

 ```json
 "console": "integratedTerminal",